jyntran/aws-cert/notes/developer-associate.md

     - additional security group in environment's auto scaling group
     - connection string configuration
   - suitable for prod

+Docker Container Deployment
+- single container
+  - deploy to single EC2 instance
+- multiple containers
+  - build ECS cluster and deploy on each instance
+- upload zip file with code bundle
+- to upgrade application to new version, easily done in console to upload and deploy
+- can be uploaded directly from local machine or from public S3 bucket
+- could also store code in CodeCommit but must use EB CLI

 ## Systems Manager Parameter Store